 Scottsville is a tiny town located in the state of Virginia.
 With a population of 603 people and three constituent neighborhoods, Scottsville is the 298th largest community in Virginia.
-Much of the housing stock in Scottsville was built prior to World War II, making it one of the older and more historic towns in the country.
+Scottsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Scottsville is a decidedly white-collar town, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Scottsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Scottsville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Scottsville who work in healthcare (16.33%), office and administrative support (14.74%), and management occupations (11.95%).
+There are especially a lot of people living in Scottsville who work in sales jobs (11.58%), management occupations (11.58%), and office and administrative support (11.23%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.32% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Scottsville telecommute to their jobs.
+Overall, about 8.76% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Scottsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Scottsville is somewhat higher than in the average US city of 21.84%: 25.20% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Scottsville citizens is a little higher than the average for US cities and towns: 24.37% of adults in Scottsville have at least a bachelor's degree.

-The per capita income in Scottsville in 2010 was $25,019, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,076 for a family of four.
+The per capita income in Scottsville in 2010 was $24,709, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $98,836 for a family of four.
 However, Scottsville contains both very wealthy and poor people as well.

 The most common language spoken in Scottsville is English.
-Other important languages spoken here include Italian and African languages.
+Other important languages spoken here include German and Italian.